- STANFORD EMERGENCY MANUAL POCKET VERSION - 28 Sep 2023

 1987 Diplomate, American Board of Anesthesiology

-1983-84 Physician Specialist, Department of Internal Medicine, Emergency Room Attending, Stanford University School of Medicine.
+1983-1984 Physician Specialist, Department of Internal Medicine, Stanford University Emergency Room

-2000 to August 2018 Adjunct Clinical Associate Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Stanford University School of Medicine.
+2000 – August 2018 Adjunct Clinical Associate Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Stanford University School of Medicine.

 1983 Instructor, Advanced Trauma Life Support

 1984 Lecturer, Emergency Management of Overdose, Stanford Hospital

-1988 to Present Examiner, Practice Oral Board Exams, Stanford Department of Anesthesia
+1988 to Present Examiner, Practice Oral Board Exams, Department of Anesthesia,

 1992 Lecturer, Preoperative Assessment of Internal Medicine Patients,